-The western part of south-central North Dakota, including parts of Burleigh, Emmons, Logan, and McIntosh Counties, has relief that is developed on the bedrock surface (units 8, 9, 10, 11, and 12 on Plate 1).
-Buttes and large hills with intervening wide, gentle valleys characterize the area, which is covered by a discontinuous veneer of glacial deposits.
+The western part of south-central North Dakota, including parts of Burleigh, Emmons, Logan, and McIntosh Counties, has relief that is developed on the bedrock surface (units 8, 9, 10, 11, and 12 on the geologic map).
+Buttes and large hills with intervening wide, gentle valleys characterize the area, which is covered by a thin, discontinuous mantle of glacial deposits.
 This is mainly an eroded landscape that is much like the preglacial landscape in the area.
-The most rugged relief occurs in areas where the Tongue River Formation is present.
-(Figures 9 and 10).
-Most of the larger buttes have a caprock of Tongue River Formation sandstone overlying Cannonball Formation shale (Figure 11).
+Most of the larger buttes have a caprock of Fox Hills or Bullion Creek Formation sandstone (fig. 9).